Top 5 Hispanic Characters In Video Games

 1. Rico Rodriguez — Just Cause

-The Just Cause franchise might just be known as one of the most chaotic sandbox game series ever created, but it wouldn’t be nearly as fun if it wasn’t for Rico.
+The Just Cause franchise might just be known as one of the most chaotic sandbox game series ever created, but it wouldn’t be near as fun if it wasn’t for Rico.
 His development over the course of two games was interesting, and it was fun to hear how his humor changed throughout the series.

 The comments he makes always end up funny in some way.
 It’s just that sort of dry sardonic wit that only works for certain characters do it, and it rolls off Rico’s tongue, giving him such a great demeanor.
 He comments on so many things, you’d think he’s Let’s Playing his own game.
 Rico is a great protagonist to such a fun series, and that’s why he’s number one on this list.

 Hispanic characters still aren’t as well represented as they should be in games.
 When they're mostly represented by Luchadors, it’s easy to see what issue there may be.
-Nothing is wrong with Luchadors of course, but it does get annoying that they seem to in the majority of an already small population of characters.
+Nothing is wrong with Luchadors of course, but it does get annoying that they seem to be in the majority of an already small population of characters.